MuffinsThaCat/winner/VERIFICATION_CHECKLIST.md

 # Williams Hybrid Executor - Independent Verification Checklist

-**For SupraEVM Team: Follow these exact steps to verify our 16.7% improvement claim**
+**For SupraEVM Team: Follow these exact steps to verify our 69-73% improvement claim across all thread configurations**

 ---